Frequently asked questions

 This is one of the most common fears renters have, and it's completely understandable.
 The good news is that every state we cover has anti-retaliation laws that protect tenants who exercise their legal rights.
 These laws typically prohibit landlords from raising rent, reducing services, or filing eviction in response to complaints.
 Ask about your state's specific retaliation protections in the chat, and we'll show you the exact statutes that protect you.

 Our information is backed by actual statutes and local ordinances that have been verified against official legal codes.
 Every answer includes specific statute citations with source links so you can verify them yourself.
-Our AI uses a Retrieval-Augmented Generation (RAG) system, meaning it retrieves real statutes from our database before generating a response — it does not fabricate legal references.
+Our AI uses a Retrieval-Augmented Generation (RAG) system, meaning it retrieves real statutes from our database before generating a response.
 That said, laws change over time, and our database may not reflect the very latest amendments.
 Always verify critical information with an attorney.

 We currently cover tenant protection laws in 10 states: California, New York, Texas, Florida, Illinois, Washington, Massachusetts, Colorado, Oregon, and New Jersey.
 We also cover city-level ordinances for 6 major cities: New York City, San Francisco, Los Angeles, Chicago, Seattle, and Portland.
 We are continually expanding our coverage to include more jurisdictions.